kql/rCAR/Readme.txt

 %--------------------------------------------------------------------------
 % PRE-REQUISITES BEFORE RUNNING APPLY rCAR
 %
-% This script uses MATLAB's Parallel Computing Toolbox, so make sure that
+% This script uses Matlab's Parallel Computing Toolbox, so make sure that
 % this toolbox is installed.
-Otherwise, you will receive the following message:
+Otherwise you will recieve the follwong message:
-% "Unable to checkout a license for the Parallel Computing Toolbox".
+% Unable to checkout a license for the Parallel Computing Toolbox".
 %
 % Apply rCAR uses functions from the software EEGLAB, so make sure you have
 % installed EEGLAB (https://sccn.ucsd.edu/eeglab/index.php) and that both
-% the Apply rCAR code folder and the EEGLAB folder are set in MATLAB's search
+% the Apply_rCAR code folder and the EEGLAB folder are set in MATLAB's search
 % path.
 %
 % To import Brain Vision Analyser (BVA), Neuroscan continuous, Neuroscan